WPgenWeakest Precondition Generator

 end.

-As pointed out earlier, this definition is not structurally recursive and thus not accepted by Coq, due to the recursive call wpgen (subst x v t2) Q .
-Our next step is to fix this issue.
+As pointed out earlier, this definition is not structurally recursive and is thus not accepted by Coq, due to the recursive call wpgen (subst x v t2) Q. Our next step is to fix this issue.

 Computing with wpgen